core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    Note that the OSCORE ciphertext is not computed over EDHOC message_3, which is not protected by OSCORE.
 That is, the result of this step is the OSCORE Request as in {{fig-non-combined}}.

-3. Build a CBOR sequence {{RFC8742}} composed of two CBOR byte strings in the following order.
+3. Build a CBOR sequence {{RFC8742}} composed of two CBOR data items in the following order.

-   * The first CBOR byte string is the EDHOC message_3 resulting from step 1.
+   * The first CBOR data item is the single data item of EDHOC message_3 resulting from step 1.
+As per {{Section 5.4.1 of I-D.ietf-lake-edhoc}}, such a data item is CIPHERTEXT_3, which is a CBOR byte string.

-   * The second CBOR byte string has as value the OSCORE ciphertext of the OSCORE-protected CoAP request resulting from step 2.
+   * The second CBOR data item is a CBOR byte string, with value the OSCORE ciphertext of the OSCORE-protected CoAP request resulting from step 2.

 4. Compose the EDHOC + OSCORE request, as the OSCORE-protected CoAP request resulting from step 2, where the payload is replaced with the CBOR sequence built at step 3.